Bernardita F. Sarasaud Adult Family Home in Shoreline, WA

 Pros

-• pro Carmen and Valentin are amazing people with loving, caring hearts.
+• pro Carmen and Valentin are amazing people.

 • pro They went above and beyond expectations.

-• pro Carmen and her staff do an outstanding job caring for their clients.
+• pro Carmen and her staff do an outstanding job in caring for their clients.

 • pro The warmth and professionalism of the owners make residents feel at home.

-• pro The home is spotlessly clean and cheerfully decorated.
+• pro Bella Vita is spotlessly clean and cheerfully decorated.

-• pro Residents receive personalized long-term care in this small facility.
+• pro Residents receive personalized long-term care in a small facility.

 Cons

-• pro The reviewer cautions not to send loved ones to this place, especially for high-care or end-of-life needs.
+• pro They were told not to send loved ones to this place, especially for high-care or end-of-life needs.

-• pro The reviewer states that medicine is not dispensed as doctors' orders, and often the only staff present are the owners' children and an elderly grandmother who doesn't speak English.
+• pro They claimed the only people at home were the owners’ children and an elderly grandmother who doesn’t speak English.

-• pro The reviewer claims there is no medical staff on duty.
+• pro They asserted there is no medical staff on duty.

-• pro The reviewer had to call hospice to administer medications because no one else would.
+• pro They had to call hospice to administer medications when no one else would.

 Review